First-line treatment of advanced renal cell carcinoma (in combination with nivolumab).

 Advise patient to avoid grapefruit, grapefruit juice, and any foods or supplements that contain grapefruit during therapy.

-Caution patient to notify health care professional immediately if signs and symptoms of hemorrhage (coughing up blood or blood clots, vomiting blood or coffee-ground-like vomit, red or black tarry stools, menstrual bleeding heavier than usual, any unusual or heavy bleeding); perforation or fistula (abdominal pain or tenderness); stroke or heart attack (swelling or pain in hands, arms, feet, or legs; shortness of breath; unusual sweating; numbness or weakness of face, arm, or leg, especially on one side of body; sudden confusion or trouble speaking or understanding; sudden trouble seeing in one or both eyes; sudden trouble walking; dizziness; loss of balance or coordination; sudden severe headache); diarrhea; PPE (rash, redness, pain, swelling, or blisters on palms or soles of feet); swelling in hands, arms, legs, or feet; jaw pain; toothache or sores on gums; or PRES occur.
+Caution patient to notify health care provider immediately if signs and symptoms of hemorrhage (coughing up blood or blood clots, vomiting blood or coffee-ground-like vomit, red or black tarry stools, menstrual bleeding heavier than usual, any unusual or heavy bleeding); perforation or fistula (abdominal pain or tenderness); stroke or heart attack (swelling or pain in hands, arms, feet, or legs; shortness of breath; unusual sweating; numbness or weakness of face, arm, or leg, especially on one side of body; sudden confusion or trouble speaking or understanding; sudden trouble seeing in one or both eyes; sudden trouble walking; dizziness; loss of balance or coordination; sudden severe headache); diarrhea; PPE (rash, redness, pain, swelling, or blisters on palms or soles of feet); swelling in hands, arms, legs, or feet; jaw pain; toothache or sores on gums; or PRES occur.

-Instruct patient to notify health care professional if signs and symptoms of hand-foot skin reactions (progressive or intolerable rash, redness, pain, swelling, blisters on hands or soles of feet); severe diarrhea; mouth sores; oral pain; changes in taste; severe nausea or vomiting, preventing eating or drinking; or weight loss occur.
+Instruct patient to notify health care provider if signs and symptoms of hand-foot skin reactions (progressive or intolerable rash, redness, pain, swelling, blisters on hands or soles of feet); severe diarrhea; mouth sores; oral pain; changes in taste; severe nausea or vomiting, preventing eating or drinking; or weight loss occur.